Trifocal Relative Pose from Lines at Points and its Efficient Solution: Introduction

-Three-dimensional computer vision has made a wider impact~\cite{AppleKeynote:2018}, in part by relying on point-based structure from motion (SfM)~\cite{Argarwal:Snavely:etal:ICCV09,schoenberger2016sfm}.
-Matching point features across views leads to successful pose estimation and unorganized 3D point cloud reconstructions~\cite{Nister04visualodometry,Furukawa:Ponce:PAMI2010}.
-Even production-quality SfM technology nevertheless fails~\cite{AppleKeynote:2018} when the images contain (i) large homogeneous areas with few or no features; (ii) repeated textures, like brick walls, giving rise to a large number of ambiguously correlated features; (iii) blurred areas, arising from fast moving cameras or objects; (iv) large scale changes where the feature overlap is not sufficiently significant; (v) Multiple and independently moving objects each of which do not have a sufficient number of features.
+\IEEEPARstart{S}{cientific} research on \textsc{3d} reconstruction from multiple views has made an impact~\cite{AppleKeynote:2018} by mostly relying on points in Structure from Motion (\sfm)~\cite{Argarwal:Snavely:etal:ICCV09,schoenberger2016sfm,Furukawa:Ponce:PAMI2010,Nister04visualodometry}.
+Still, even production-quality \sfm\ technology fails~\cite{AppleKeynote:2018} when the images contain ({\em i}) large homogeneous areas with few or no features; ({\em ii}) repeated textures, like brick walls, giving rise to a large number of ambiguously correlated features; ({\em iii}) blurred areas, arising from moving cameras or objects; ({\em iv}) large scale changes where the overlap is not sufficiently significant; or ({\em v}) multiple and independently moving objects each lacking a sufficient number of features.